Skip to contents

 REML vs ML. lmer fits Gaussian models by REML by default, and a REML log-likelihood (hence its AIC/BIC) is not comparable across models with different fixed effects – exactly the canonical MAIHDA null-vs-adjusted comparison.
 When more than one model is supplied, maihda_ic() therefore refits any REML lmer model with maximum likelihood (refitML) before computing AIC/BIC, matching the behaviour of anova() on lme4 models; the estimator column records when this happened.
 For a single model the criterion is reported as fitted (the estimator column then reads "REML").

 Comparability.
-Like the VPC, information criteria are only comparable across models fitted to the same analytic sample (same rows and outcome).
-AIC/BIC additionally require the same response distribution – they are not comparable across families (e.g. a Gaussian vs a Poisson fit), nor between the likelihood engines and brms (AIC/BIC vs WAIC/LOOIC are different scales). maihda_ic() does not enforce this; compare_maihda warns when the supplied models differ in outcome, sample, or family.
+Like the VPC, information criteria are only comparable across models fitted to the same analytic sample (same rows and outcome) with the same weights – prior (precision) weights and sampling (design) weights each change which likelihood, or pseudo-likelihood, is being maximised, so the criteria of a weighted and an unweighted fit of the identical model are not on a common scale.
+AIC/BIC additionally require the same response distribution – they are not comparable across families (e.g. a Gaussian vs a Poisson fit), nor between the likelihood engines and brms (AIC/BIC vs WAIC/LOOIC are different scales).
+When the supplied models differ in any of these respects maihda_ic() warns and omits the delta column, still reporting each model's own criteria; compare_maihda warns on the same grounds.

 See also

-compare_maihda, which reports these criteria alongside the VPC/ICC, and calculate_pvc for the variance decomposition.
+compare_maihda, which reports these criteria alongside the VPC/ICC, and calculate_pcv for the variance decomposition.

 Examples